iinan/technoloft/README.md

-# connect-platform-website
+# website
-the website for CONNECT platform
+the website for Technoloft